Manuscript No. (13): Abdullah Bin Saif Al-Ateeqi’s Will and Masjid Al-Souk Endowments in Kuwait

 1. An endowment belonging to “Al-Hajj Saif,” as he was called.
 This was a shop that had been endowed to Al-Hajj Saif for the purpose of serving dinners and performing the ritual sacrifice of animals on Eid Al-Adha.
 The endowment is located south of “Dukan Hazim” (another shop) and lies on a corner in the long market in the center of Old Kuwait, with roads to both the southern and eastern sides of the shop.

-We believe that Al-Hajj Saif was probably Saif Bin Muhammad Al-Ateeqi, as this is how his name appeared in an estate distribution document belonging to the late Saif Bin Al-Hajj Saif Bin Muhammad Al-Ateeqi.
+We believe that Al-Hajj Saif could be Saif Bin Muhammad Al-Ateeqi, as this is how his name appeared in an estate distribution document belonging to the late Saif Bin Al-Hajj Saif Bin Muhammad Al-Ateeqi.
 This document was written in the hand of Muhammad Bin Abdullah Bin Faris, and dated 1298 AH (1876 AD).
-More than one document mentions Saif Bin Al-Hajj Saif, thus confirming what is stated here.
+More than one document mentions Saif Bin Al-Hajj Saif, thus confirming his name.
 Also, the shop endowment belonging to Saif Bin Hamad Al-Ateeqi was not the same shop.
 The location of that shop was in Souk Al-Tujar, as indicated in a manuscript dated in 1341 and written in the hand of Sheikh Abdullah Bin Khalid Al-Adasani, a former head-judge of Kuwait.
 Another possibility is that Al-Haj Saif could be Saif bin Abdullah bin Saif, whose name also appears in some documents.
 If this would be the case, then he would be the maternal grandfather of Aishah, wife of Abdullah bin Saif of this deed, from her mother: Luluwa bint Saif.

 2. A shop near Masjid Al-Souk, centered between the mosque and the road.
 The shop faces north and is an endowment in which Muhammad (the brother of Abdullah, whose will is mentioned above) and Abdel-Rahman Bin Sheikh Saleh Al-Ateeqi both participated.